Skip to content

 object_tree_html

 Each object has various properties and actions that can be performed on it.
-Expanding the object name lets you see the available actions and properties:
+Expanding the object name allows you to view the available actions and properties:

 object_tree_html_expanded

-Everything Rapise learns about an object is saved in saved_script_objects array.
-You can see this variable defined in the Objects.js file that will be listed in the Files tab of the Rapise.
+Everything Rapise learns about an object is saved in the saved_script_objects array.
+You can see this variable defined in the Objects.js file, which is listed in Rapise's Files tab.
 The following shows what Rapise saved about the "Please enter your name" text box in the Tutorial: Windows Testing:

 "Please_enter_your_name_": {